 North Dakota's oil production has tripled since 2007 and it surpassed California this year as the third largest oil producing state.
 The Census found that North Dakota led the nation in job and income growth in 2011.
-It has the nation's lowest unemployment rate, at 3.3% (California's is 11.1%), and it saw a huge 38.5% increase in its number of millionaires between 2009 and 2010.
+It has the nation's lowest unemployment rate, at 3.3% (California's is 11.1%).
 North Dakota is also flush with cash and has a budget reserve of at least \$1 billion, out of a \$3.5 billion biennial budget.
 The state has already cut income taxes, and it is building thousands of miles of "shovel ready" infrastructure projects-roads, bridges, railroads, and pipelines.
 Other oil and gas producing states have experienced similar booms.

-A recent analysis by the consulting firm Wood Mackenzie found that if over burdensome regulations are avoided, the development of new and existing oil and gas resources could, by 2030, increase domestic oil and natural gas production by over 10 million barrels a day, support an additional 1.4 million jobs, and raise over \$800 billion of cumulative additional government revenue.
+A recent analysis by the consulting firm Wood Mackenzie found that the development of new and existing oil and gas resources could, by 2030, increase domestic oil and natural gas production by over 10 million barrels a day, support an additional 1.4 million jobs, and raise over \$800 billion of cumulative additional government revenue.